The Charm of Mykonos in Greece’s Cyclades

 The hotel facilities were quite good, and unlike the previous suite, were not rustic.

 There were some large rocks in the dark that I must admit worried me, but I was too excited to care.
-It is a truly invigorating feeling, a feeling of freedom and infinite happiness in so pure and an unspoiled a part of the world.
+It is a truly invigorating feeling, a feeling of freedom and infinite happiness in such a pure and unspoiled a part of the world.

 The Perfect Place to Find Yourself

-Next morning we could see everything more clearly and it was even more beautiful.
-A picture of clean water with huge rocks and small fish, all blue, all green, and all natural.
-We swam, we snorkeled, and then just sat in our hotel room, admiring the view of the sea and the mountains.
+The next morning we could see everything more clearly and it was even more beautiful.
+A picture of clean water with huge rocks and small fish, all blue, all green, and all-natural.
+We swam, snorkeled, and then just sat in our hotel room, admiring the view of the sea and the mountains.

 Even a trip this perfect must end, and on our last day, the hotel staff drove us back into the city center.
 From there we took a taxi to the Mykonos airport.
 And while it is quite small, it has connections with major cities in Europe making it an easy destination.